-It is your responsibility to know what is legal or not.
-Don't follow the example of your fellow U.S. citizen students, who may take their chances with crimes like driving while under the influence of drugs or alcohol (DUI or DWI), using illegal drugs, handling unlawful firearms, and so on.
+It is your responsibility to know what is legal in the United States or not.
+Don't follow the example of your fellow U.S. citizen students, who might take their chances with crimes like driving while under the influence of drugs or alcohol (DUI or DWI), using illegal drugs, handling unlawful firearms, and so on.

 If you commit a crime in the U.S., you will be subject to all the laws and potential punishments that might apply to a U.S. citizen.
 You may be charged with a crime, jailed while awaiting the trial (or freed upon bail), tried in criminal court, and ultimately sentenced with a fine, prison time, or other penalty.

-Regardless of whether the student is ultimately convicted of a crime, the school may not look kindly on whatever behavior led to the arrest.
-That may result in the student being suspended or expelled from school – creating a cascade effect.
+Regardless of whether you are ultimately convicted of a crime, the school might not look kindly on whatever behavior led to the arrest.
+That could result in being suspended or expelled from school, thus creating a cascade effect.

 Once you have been removed from the U.S., you will be barred from return for a number of years, typically ten, unless you are eligible for a waiver.
-On top of this, even if you avoid deportation, the judge will likely find that your violation caused some of your time in the United States to be "unlawful," which may cause another bar to reentry, as described in "Consequences of Unlawful Presence in the U.S.--Three- and Ten-Year Time Bars."
+On top of this, even if you avoid deportation, the immigration judge will likely find that your violation caused some of your time in the United States to be "unlawful," which will cause another bar to reentry, as described in Consequences of Unlawful Presence in the U.S.--Three- and Ten-Year Time Bars.

-Even after your criminal case is resolved, and even if the resolution doesn't make you deportable, it could separately make you inadmissible – that is, ineligible for any future U.S. visa or green card.
-See “Inadmissibility: When the U.S. Can Keep You Out” for details.
+Even after your criminal case is resolved, and even if the resolution doesn't make you deportable, having a crime on record could separately make you inadmissible; in other words ineligible for any future U.S. visa or green card.
+See Inadmissibility: When the U.S. Can Keep You Out for details.